Background

 Diabetic polyneuropathy

-Diabetic polyneuropathy is a small fiber neuropathy, which involves the sensory A≏ and C fibers.
+Diabetic polyneuropathy is a small fiber neuropathy that involves the sensory Aδ and C fibers.
 Nearly 7% of the general population suffer chronic neuropathic pain responsible for severe quality-of-life impairments.
-The main causes consist chiefly of metabolic diseases (diabetes mellitus, glucose intolerance), dysimmunity syndromes (Sjögren's syndrome, sarcoidosis, monoclonal gammopathy), and genetic abnormalities (familial amyloidosis due to a transthyretin mutation, Fabry disease, sodium channel diseases), among others.
+The main causes consist chiefly of metabolic diseases (diabetes mellitus, glucose intolerance), dysimmunity syndromes (Sjögren syndrome, sarcoidosis, monoclonal gammopathy), and genetic abnormalities (familial amyloidosis due to a transthyretin mutation, Fabry disease, sodium channel diseases), among others.
 Sène suggests that the most informative diagnostic tests are epidermal nerve fiber density in a skin biopsy, laser-evoked potentials, heat- and cold-detection thresholds, and electrochemical skin conductance.
 [1]

 Although controversial, most studies suggest that diabetic polyneuropathy has a multifactorial etiology.
 Results from the Diabetes Control and Complications Trial (DCCT) demonstrated that hyperglycemia and insulin deficiency contribute to the development of diabetic neuropathy and that glycemia reduction lowers the risk of developing diabetic neuropathy by 60% over 5 years.
 [2, 3] Decreased bioavailability of systemic insulin in diabetes may contribute to more severe axonal atrophy or loss.
 Different levels of involvement of peripheral nerve are found in type 1 and type 2 diabetes, with milder compromise in type 2.
 [4, 5]

 Studies in rats have demonstrated involvement of the polyol pathway.
-Myoinositol and taurine depletion have been associated with reduced Na+/K+ -ATPase activity and decreased nerve conduction velocities (NCVs), all of which are corrected by aldose reductase inhibitors in rat studies.
-Recent studies have suggested that aldose reductase inhibitors may also improve NCVs and protect small sensory fibers from degeneration.
+Myoinositol and taurine depletion have been associated with reduced Na+/K+-ATPase activity and decreased nerve conduction velocities (NCVs), all of which are corrected by aldose reductase inhibitors in rat studies.
+In addition, research suggests that aldose reductase inhibitors may protect small sensory fibers from degeneration.
 Unfortunately, treatment with these agents so far has failed to show any significant benefits in humans.

 Sural nerve biopsies from patients with diabetes have demonstrated changes suggestive of microvascular insufficiency, including membrane basement thickening, endothelial cell proliferation, and vessel occlusions.
 [6] Rats with diabetes have been shown to have reduced blood flow to the nerves.
 Ischemia from vascular disease induces oxidative stress and injury to nerves via an increase in the production of reactive oxygen species.
 Some studies have suggested that antioxidant therapy may improve NCVs in diabetic neuropathy.
 These findings suggest that the metabolic and vascular hypotheses may be linked mechanistically.

 Another mechanism in diabetic neuropathy is impaired neurotrophic support.
-Nerve growth factor (NGF) and other grow factors, such as NT3, IGF-I, and IGF-II, may be decreased in tissues affected by diabetic neuropathy.
+Nerve growth factor (NGF) and other growth factors, such as neurotrophin-3 (NT-3), insulin-like growth factor-I (IGF-I), and IGF-II, may be decreased in tissues affected by diabetic neuropathy.
 Other factors such as abnormalities in vasoactive substances and nonenzymatic glycation have demonstrated possible involvement in diabetic neuropathy development.

 A glycoprotein called laminin promotes neurite extension in cultured neurons.
 Lack of expression of the laminin beta2 gene may contribute to the pathogenesis of diabetic neuropathy.

-Recent studies suggest that microvasculitis and ischemia may play significant roles in development of diabetic lumbosacral radiculoplexoneuropathy.
+Studies suggest that microvasculitis and ischemia may play significant roles in the development of diabetic lumbosacral radiculoplexoneuropathy.
 [7]

-A role for hypoglycemia has also been demonstrated; peripheral nerve damage has been demonstrated in insulinoma and in animal models of insulin-induced hypoglycemia.
+A role for hypoglycemia has also been demonstrated; peripheral nerve damage has been found with insulinomas and in animal models of insulin-induced hypoglycemia.

 Uremic polyneuropathy